aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/technical-articles/extracting-images-from-presentation-shapes/_index.md

                 }
             }

-            //Setting the desired picture format
+            //Sets the preferred image format
             if (ifImageFound)
             {
                 Format = GetImageFormat(ImageType);